 We offer adults with disabilities unique opportunities to start, grow and advance in their professional career.

-Starkloff Disability Institute’s Academy Capstone Course is an intensive 10-week course that provides candidates the opportunity to discuss and disclose your disability, master the behavioral job interview, develop your public speaking skills, and increase your network on and offline.
+The Starkloff Career Academy is an intensive 10-week course that provides candidates the opportunity to discuss and disclose your disability, master the behavioral job interview, develop your public speaking skills, and increase your network on and offline.
 In addition, you will have the opportunity to practice with actual hiring managers from our corporate partners including Nestlé-Purina, Boeing, and Centene Corporation.

 Candidates meet regularly with our Career Advisors for one-on-one career coaching.
 This includes resume and cover-letter writing, practice interviews, individualized career search planning, disclosure strategy planning and much more.

 Candidates attend several special events throughout the year.
 Events include our Fall Forum and Spring Clean-Up.
 While many of these events are open to the public, Career Academy Candidates have access to individualized assistance to help them prepare and make the most of these events.